University of California - Berkeley Data & Information Overview

 Student Loan Debt

-How Much Money Do UC Berkeley Graduates Make?bachelor's degree recipients from UC Berkeley make around $64,700 per year during the early years of their employment.
+How Much Money Do UC Berkeley Graduates Make?students who graduate with a bachelor's degree from UC Berkeley make about $64,700 a year during their first few years of employment after graduation.
 That's great news for UC Berkeley students since it is 63% more than the average college graduate's salary of $39,802 per year.

 Location of University of California - Berkeley